 In the educational reform there are some strategies how to ensure the equality in the education.
 On its part, the ESFTUG envisages its vision to be active in the social inclusion issues, especially in the upper secondary schools, as in the minority regions, as the attainment rates among minorities (particularly Azeri) are substantially lower than among native Georgians.

 When the wave of the reforms started, concerning the teacher’s professional development in 2007-2009, teachers of minority origins urged to receive their education and qualification on their preferable languages.
 ESFTUG elaborated some of the methodological manuals and translated them into Armenian and Azeri languages in order to promote their professional development.
-As a part of this project’s objectives and outputs, we continue these efforts. es,
+As a part of this project’s objectives and outputs, we continue these efforts.
+The way the project addresses the minority issue is based on equity: we select a representative share of participants from the minorities, we translate seminar material also into two minority languages, and activities are not only located to the capital.
+This way we signal that all members have access to the activities.

 Partnership/partners